A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Introduction

-In this survey, we for the first time define the broad concept of \emph{test-time adaptation} and view the four aforementioned topics (\ie, SFDA, TTBA, OTTA, and TTPA) as its special cases.
-Subsequently, we thoroughly review the advanced algorithms for each of these topics and summarize a variety of applications related to TTA.
-Our contributions can be summarized into three following aspects. \begin{enumerate} \item To our knowledge, this is the first survey that provides a systematic overview of four distinct topics under the broad test-time adaptation paradigm, including source-free domain adaptation (SFDA, Sec.~\ref{sec:sfda}), test-time batch adaptation (TTBA, Sec.~\ref{sec:ttba}), online test-time adaptation (OTTA, Sec.~\ref{sec:otta}), and test-time prior adaptation (TTPA, Sec.~\ref{sec:ttpa}). \item We propose a novel taxonomy of existing methods and provide a clear definition for each topic.
-We hope this survey will help readers develop a better understanding of the advancements in each topic. \item We analyze various applications related to the TTA paradigm in Sec.~\ref{sec:application}, and provide an outlook of recent emerging trends and open problems in Sec.~\ref{sec:future} to shed light on future research directions. \end{enumerate}
+In this survey, we for the first time define the broad concept of \emph{test-time adaptation} and consider the three aforementioned topics (\ie, TTDA, TTBA, and OTTA) as its special cases.
+Subsequently, we thoroughly review the advanced algorithms for each topic and present a summary of various applications related to TTA.
+Our contributions can be summarized into three key aspects. \begin{enumerate} \item To our knowledge, this is the first survey that provides a systematic overview of three distinct topics within the broad test-time adaptation paradigm. \item We propose a novel taxonomy of existing methods and provide a clear definition for each topic.
+We hope this survey will help readers gain a deeper understanding of the advancements in each area. \item We analyze various applications related to the TTA paradigm in Sec.~\ref{sec:appl}, and provide an outlook of recent emerging trends and open problems in Sec.~\ref{sec:future} to shed light on future research directions. \end{enumerate}

-\method{Comparison with previous surveys} Our survey is related to other surveys on domain adaptation \cite{csurka2017comprehensive,kouw2019review,wilson2020survey}, and prior adaptation \cite{sipka2022hitchhiker}.
-However, our specific focus is on test-time learning with distribution shifts.
-Recently, two surveys have been published on source-free domain adaptation \cite{fang2023source,yu2023comprehensive}, which is only a particular topic of test-time adaptation discussed in our survey.
-Even for the specific topic, we provide a new taxonomy that covers more related papers.
-Another survey \cite{liu2021data} considers SFDA as a problem of data-free knowledge transfer, which shares some overlap with our survey.
-However, our survey differs in that it unifies SFDA and other related problems from the perspective of model adaptation under distribution shifts, which is a novel and pivotal contribution to the transfer learning field.
+\method{Comparison with previous surveys} While our survey contributes to the broader research area of DA, which has been previously reviewed in other works such as \citep{kouw2019review,wilson2020survey}, our specific focus is on test-time adaptation where the availability of source data during adaptation is limited or non-existent.
+Two recent surveys \citep{fang2024source,li2024comprehensive} have focused on source-free domain adaptation which is a particular topic extremely similar to TTDA discussed in our survey.
+Even within the specific topic, we provide a novel taxonomy that encompasses a wider range of related papers.
+Another survey \citep{liu2021data} considers source-free domain adaptation as an instance of data-free knowledge transfer, which shares some overlap with our survey.
+However, we unify TTDA and several related topics from the perspective of model adaptation under distribution shifts.
+We believe that it is a novel and pivotal contribution to the field of transfer learning.